Article

 • Middle market organizations with disciplined AI strategies improve visibility, reduce risk, and build confidence with investors and stakeholders.

 The modern CFO is responsible for far more than budgets and financial reporting.
-Finance leaders are expected to prioritize technological investment to provide real-time guidance.
+Finance leaders are expected to prioritize technological investment and provide real-time guidance.
 Research by Gartner shows that 75% of CFOs plan to increase technology by at least 4% this year.

 This growth mindset causes significant friction in the middle-market, where businesses are caught between being too complex for small firms and too nuanced for enterprise models.
 Many middle-market CFOs increasingly face outdated systems and a lack of prioritization.